Kitten Season. Pounce on kitten deals

 Learn how to care for tropical tortoise, recommended diet & habitat setup.
 Find the right food, supplies & equipment at your neighborhood Petco.

-Learn how to care for a monitor lizard, recommended diet and habitat setup.
+Learn how to take care of your Hermann's Tortoise, tank size, diet & habitat setup.
 Find the right food, supplies and equipment at your neighborhood Petco.

-Learn how to care for Boas, recommended diet & habitat setup.
+Learn how to care for a tortoise, recommended diet & habitat setup.
 Find the right food, supplies & equipment at your neighborhood Petco.

 A better option would be to use the link below to find a veterinarian experienced in treating reptiles. https://arav.site-ym.com/search/custom.asp?id=3661 In the meantime, change out the rocks for something "softer", such as a soil/most mix.
 Rocks can cause tiny scrapes on the shell which can introduce infection.
 Use a thermometer in the basking spot to make sure temps don't get too high.
 A thermometer on the other end would be recommended to make sure temps aren't too low.
 Offer a commercial pelleted diet along with fresh greens and vegetables.